MalithaDilshan/MachinE_LEARNER/README.md

 *Superviced Learning*
 1. Linear Regression Model:
-   use the 'gradient_decent_quandl_application' folder and
+   use the 'gradient_decent_quandl_application' and 'implement_linear_regression_model' folders for accessing codes.
+There are .pdf files for more infomations with the analysis of measurements.